Skip to main content

 How To Set Up Continuous Integration and Delivery With Github Actions and Akka Serverless

-Akka Serverless focuses on bringing together the worlds of Functions-as-a-Service and serverless databases into a single package.
-That single package allows developers to focus on code even more as they no longer have to worry about the database.
-In this short blog post, I’ll walk you through automating the CI and CD workflow for Akka Serverless using GitHub Actions.
+Akka Serverless brings together Functions-as-a-Service and serverless databases into a single package, so developers don’t have to worry about the database layer either.
+In this post, I’ll walk through automating the CI/CD workflow for Akka Serverless using GitHub Actions.

 The GitHub Actions

-• DOCKERHUB_USERNAME: the username to log in to Docker Hub
+• DOCKERHUB_USERNAME: your Docker Hub username

 github secrets